vippsas/vipps-solutions/parking/README.md

 [Vipps MobilePay Technical Documentation](https://vippsas.github.io/vipps-developer-docs/).
 <!-- END_COMMENT -->

-Vipps can make it easier for your customers to pay for parking and other and "pay-as-you-go" services.
+Vipps MobilePay can make it easier for your customers to pay for parking and other and "pay-as-you-go" services.

 The solution is a combination of the [Login](https://vippsas.github.io/vipps-developer-docs/docs/APIs/login-api) and